 Only tenure track members of the Women’s Studies faculty may serve as honors thesis advisors in Women’s Studies.
 On occasion, exceptions to this policy may be made in consultation with the Director of Undergraduate Studies.
 A Women’s Studies faculty listing can be found by clicking here.

-Women's Studies concentrators who have maintained an overall G.P.A. of at least 3.4 and a 3.5 G.P.A. in Women’s Studies (including the prerequisite) may apply for an honors concentration.
+Women's Studies majors who have maintained an overall G.P.A. of at least 3.4 and a 3.5 G.P.A. in Women’s Studies (including the prerequisite) may apply for honors.
 Applicants must have completed or plan to complete WS 240 (Introduction to Women’s Studies) and WS 330 (Feminist Thought) by the end of their junior year and must demonstrate both the interest and capacity to carry out the comprehensive independent work required to complete an honors thesis.

-Students who graduate with Women’s Studies honors will have met all the requirements for the concentration in addition to the honors credits (WS 389, WS 490 , WS 491, and WS 441, WS 442), have a cumulative G.P.A. of at least 3.4 and a 3.5 in Women’s Studies, and will have completed the thesis with an honors notation (adjudicated by the WS Undergraduate Committee).
+Students who graduate with Women’s Studies honors will have met all the requirements for the major as well as WS 490, WS 491, and WS 441, WS 442, have a cumulative G.P.A. of at least 3.4 and a 3.5 in Women’s Studies, and will have completed the thesis with an honors notation (adjudicated by the WS Undergraduate Committee).
+WS 389 Junior Honors Seminar, may meet an elective requirement for the major.

 WS 389 Junior Honors Seminar